Records of 2023

 One of the most infectious Jazz based debut records of the year, ‘Yellow’ introduces itself with ever increasing waves of cosmic vibrations on opening track ‘Mercury.’
 As a scene setter, this sort of tells the listener all and nothing simultaneously.
 Yes, you may well deduce that what will follow is going to be something of a spiritual journey, but no way in hell could you be anticipating the explosion of styles, tempos, moods and explorative diversions that are about to unfold.
 For that reason alone, Emma-Jean Thackray’s debut album deservedly caught lots of attention in 2021; it was a unique calling card, a showcase even, for a jazz artist with no respect for genre and a singular approach that placed her in a scene all her own.

-So, the highlights on this LP are many and the opportunities for comparison are plentiful too but Emma-Jean never allows them to submerge her own sound and vision.
+So, the highlights on this LP are many and the opportunities for comparison are plentiful too, but Emma-Jean never allows them to submerge her own sound and vision.
 There is a hint of Alice Coltrane on the track ‘Yellow,’ which begins with an organ sound that is so fruity you can practically taste the juices squeezing out of it.
 ‘Rahu & Ketu’ is one of several celebratory numbers in tone, a strong element that gives the album its undeniable addictiveness.
-The out-and-out Funk sections take ‘Yellow’ into delightfully seventies sounding conscious Soul territories.
-At times, the album is so firmly focused on groove and movement that it crash-lands directly into a distinct house music and modern club feel.
-Now there is an area of music that so often leaves me disinterested, sounding too much like a genre that has hard locked into formula and abandoned any ambitions to creativity.
+The out-and-out funk sections take ‘Yellow’ into delightfully seventies sounding conscious soul territories.
+At times, the album is so firmly focused on groove and movement that it crash-lands directly into a distinct house music, modern club feel.
+Now there is an area of music that so often leaves me disinterested, sounding too much like a genre that has hard locked into formula and abandoned any ambitions of creativity.
 It is so refreshing to hear new artists, primarily in the jazz world it has to be said, still determined to find ways of injecting these styles with forward momentum.

 Standard